stratosphereips/NetSecGameAgents/docs/q-learning.md

 - For each run of training, many metrics.
 - For each run of testing, many metrics.
 - The configuration file of the environment used, so to remember which game we played.
+- The file of the configuration of the environment used in the game as artifact.
+So we know the exact parameters of the game played.
+This file belongs to the env, so it may not be available to the agent.
+This file is only used here as documentation.

 ## Check of q-table
 There is a small python file, called `check_q_table.py` that can be used to check the content of the q-table to see if the values make sense.
+It can print many states, all actions or the top one, in colors.

 ## Inner reward
 The qlearning agent has its own recomputation of inner reward.
 This means that it assigns special rewards to certain events to help learning.
 The current ones are: